awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-resource-data-sync.md

-# Walkthrough: Use Resource Data Sync to aggregate inventory data<a name="sysman-inventory-resource-data-sync"></a>
+# Walkthrough: Use resource data sync to aggregate inventory data<a name="sysman-inventory-resource-data-sync"></a>

 The following walkthrough describes how to create a resource data sync configuration for AWS Systems Manager Inventory by using the AWS Command Line Interface \(AWS CLI\)\.
 A resource data sync automatically ports inventory data from all of your managed instances to a central Amazon Simple Storage Service \(Amazon S3\) bucket\.
 The sync automatically updates the data in the central Amazon S3 bucket whenever new inventory data is discovered\.
 This walkthrough also describes how to use Amazon Athena and Amazon QuickSight to query and analyze the aggregated data\.
 For information about creating a resource data sync by using Systems Manager in the AWS Management Console, see [Configuring resource data sync for Inventory](sysman-inventory-datasync.md)\.